I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability: Characters

+Pope Guitane's personal assistant and an Archbishop of the Holy Church, known as the "Lunar Priestess".

 Media

 Light novels

 Written by Kenkyo na Circle, I Was Reincarnated as the 7th Prince so I Can Take My Time Perfecting My Magical Ability began publication in the user-generated novel publishing website Shōsetsuka ni Narō on October 31, 2019.
 The series was later acquired by Kodansha, who began publishing the novels with illustrations by Meru on July 2, 2020, under their Kodansha Ranobe Bunko imprint.
-As of July 2025, ten volumes have been released.
+As of April 2026, eleven volumes have been released.

 A spin-off light novel, titled (現代転移の第二王子, Gendai Teni no Daini Ōji), was released on April 2, 2024.